analogdevicesinc/doctools/docs/docs_guidelines/roles.rst

 The link roles are a group of roles defined by ``adi_links.py``.

 The ``validate_links`` global option is used to validate each link during build.
-These links are not managed, that means, only links from changed files are checked.
+These links are not managed; that means only links from changed files are checked.
 You can run a build with it set to False, then touch the desired files to check the links of only these files.